 5. Polyfixic operators can be ambiguous

-This is an interesting observation that I realized while writing an expression parser.
-C doesn’t have this problem, but I want to share with you anyway.
-This is about the fixity of operators – things like prefix, infix, postfix, etc. Imagine you have an operator # that can be prefix, infix, or postfix1—what is the order of evaluation of:
+Here’s an interesting observation I stumbled across while writing an expression parser.
+C itself doesn’t have this issue, but I think it’s worth sharing anyway.
+It’s about the fixity of operators—whether they’re prefix, infix, postfix, etc.

 Dealing with ambiguity in C

-In his LL and LR in Context: Why Parsing Tools Are Hard article, Josh Haberman gives us 3 ways to deal with this:
+In his article LL and LR in Context: Why Parsing Tools Are Hard, Josh Haberman describes three ways to deal with this problem:

 Operator precedence: prefer operators with higher precedence (as defined by the language), regardless of fixity.
-If you care, you can ensure at least N prefixes before switching to infix or always matching the longest postfix possible, for example.
+You can always tweak this—for example, demand at least N prefixes before switching to infix, or matching the longest possible postfit.

 Prioritized choice: always prefer one alternative over another.
-An example of this is C++’s most vexing parse.
-Another example would be the dangling else problem.
+Classic examples include C++’s most vexing parse or the dangling else problem.

-Semantic predicates: Turing-complete code, like building a type table.
-Technically speaking, I consider the previous two simpler versions of this, but I want to emphasize their simplicity.
-You obviously can go the opposite way and have a more extreme version of this if your language is badly designed.
+Semantic predicates: Turing-complete code, such as building a type table.
+Technically speaking, the first two are just simpler cases of this, but I want to emphasize their simplicity.
+You could also move in the other direction, toward a far more complex solution, especially if the language is poorly designed.

 The third option is out because I don’t want to build a type table.
 Since C has no polyfixity problem, let’s ignore option 1.
-All that’s left for us is prioritizing choices.
-I want to stress that we aren’t actually “fixing” the problem.
-The only correct choice is building a type table, which we’ve already said we don’t want to.
-All that we can do now is make a couple of heuristic guesses that hopefully match most of our use cases.
+That leaves us with prioritized choices.
+To be clear: this doesn’t actually fix the problem.
+The only correct solution is to build a type table, which we’ve already decided against.
+All we can really do is make some heuristic guesses and hope they match the common cases.

-`, I always parse it as a pointer declaration if it is at the beginning of a statement because I never type a meaningless multiplication.
-If it’s inside an expression (a = foo * bar
+as a pointer declaration if it appears at the beginning of a statement, since I never write a meaningless multiplication.
+If it’s inside an expression (e.g. a = foo * bar

 foo (*bar[2]); // This is parsed as a function call